 The digital scale calibration is performed in different techniques (3 methods) that you can see below, where every possible position and performance is checked for accuracy.

 Things to consider:

 - Weighing scale calibration should be performed preferably on its exact location, the location where it is being used.
-This is to prevent the environmental effects such as the local gravity, temperature and strong vibrations that affect its physical condition during the transfer.
+This is to prevent environmental effects such as the local gravity, temperature, and strong vibrations that affect its physical condition during the transfer.

 - Perform on a leveled surface or level the balance using the bubbles installed in it (if available).